TypeScript Simple Types

 Brief Overview of TypeScript

-TypeScript is a superset of JavaScript that enhances the language by providing a type system.It is designed to address the shortcomings of JavaScript’s dynamic typing nature and adds static typing capabilities to the language.
-By adding type annotations to variables, functions, and components, TypeScript allows for stronger typing, providing developers with more control and confidence in their code.
+TypeScript is an extension of JavaScript that improves the language by introducing a type system.
+It deals with the limitations of JavaScripts typing and introduces static typing capabilities.
+By including type annotations in variables, functions and components TypeScript enables typing providing developers with greater control and confidence in their code.

 Importance of Understanding Simple Types in TypeScript

-Understanding simple types in TypeScript is crucial for developers as it forms the foundation of working with the language effectively.
+Understanding simple types in TypeScript is crucial for developers, as it forms the foundation of working with the language effectively.
 Simple types refer to basic data types such as numbers, strings, booleans, and null/undefined.

 Primitive Types